 Qatar and the UN

-Qatar has been a member of the United Nations since 1971.
+Qatar was one of the first countries to ratify the United Nations Framework Convention on Climate Change in 1996, and has been a member of the United Nations since 1971.

 Qatar values its strategic partnership with the United Nations and has always worked towards achieving its goals, including maintaining international peace and security, supporting international development, promoting human rights, providing humanitarian assistance, and participating in collective action to address existing and emerging challenges facing the world.